Mar 26, 2026

 Prefill phase

 When the user sends a prompt, the model processes all prompt tokens in parallel - just like training.
-This prefill step computes Q, K, V for every token simultaneously and populates the initial cache.
+This prefill step computes Q, K, V for every prompt token simultaneously and populates the initial cache.
+The quadratic cost of attention still applies here, but it happens only once and scales with prompt length, not generation length.

 Decode phase